 Applications are now closed.
 If you have questions, please contact us at email@example.com.

 The facilitation training begins with a 3-day retreat and involves a commitment to training sessions roughly every 2-3 weeks from February–June.
 Dates for some training components are set, while others (marked with an asterisk) will be scheduled around participants' schedules:

-In addition to the dates above, the training will include 2-3 online practice sessions via video-conference, 2-3 homework assignments, and regular check-ins with RTT staff along the way to assess progress and discuss learning goals.
+In addition to the above dates, the training will include 2-3 online practice sessions via video-conference, 2-3 homework assignments, and regular check-ins with RTT staff along the way to assess progress and discuss learning goals.

 What is Resetting the Table?